hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 So, how do we work with a database of controlled vocabularies like GO?

-One of the analysis you can perform is to test if certain GO terms are enriched in you small dataset relative by determining **if they occur more or less frequently than in a "background" set of genes** (often all the genes in a given organism).
-This can inform us about whether certain **GO terms are over- or under-represented in a given gene list**, and can be tested using the **hypergeometric test**.
+One of the analysis you can perform is to test if certain GO terms are enriched in you small dataset relative by determining **if they occur more or less frequently than in a "background" set of genes**.
+This can inform us about whether certain GO terms are over- or under-represented in a given gene list, and can be tested using the **hypergeometric test**.

 > This type of testing can also be utilized to test for over- or under-representation of other entities such as *particular motifs* or *pathways* as well.

 ![go_frequencies](../img/go_freq.png)

 To determine whether GO terms (or motifs and pathways) are over- or under-represented, you can use the hypergeometric test to determine the **probability of having the observed proportion of genes associated with a specific GO term in your gene list based on the proportion of genes associated with the same GO term in the background set**.
-See example below.
+See example below:

-> The "background gene set" can be all genes in the genome of an organism, or you can select your own background to use.

 ***

 **Background set:**

             Of the **13,000** genes in the *honeybee genome*, **85** genes are associated with the GO term **"DNA repair"**.

             Proportion of **"DNA repair"** genes = **85/13,000** = 0.65%

 **Gene list of interest:**

             Your gene list of **1,000** genes has **50** genes associated with **"DNA repair"**.

             Proportion of **"DNA repair"** genes = **50/1,000** = 5%

 ***

+> The "background gene set" can be all genes from an organism, or a selected subset.

 Based on the above example, it is evident that the GO term "DNA repair" is over-represented in the gene list of interest.